Shlok-Zanwar/Shlok-Zanwar/README.md

 ## About me :mortar_board:
-I am a student, currently studying in vishwakarma institute of information technology, pune (SY B-Tech).
+I am a student, currently studying in vishwakarma institute of information technology, pune (TY B-Tech).
 I am interested in Machine Learning, Development and always ready to contribute to a project that could help solve a problem. <br />
 Quick learner, Proactive, Problem Solver, Tech enthusiast